Internet-Draft | CoAP pubsub | March 2025 |

 Example:¶

-Request: Header: GET (Code=0.01) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Response: Header: Content (Code=2.05) Content-Format: 110 Max-Age: 15 Payload: { "n": "coap://dev1.example.com/temperature", "u": "Cel", "t": 1621452122, "v": 23.5 }¶
+Request: Header: GET (Code=0.01) Uri-Path: "ps" Uri-Path: "data" Uri-Path: "1bd0d6d" Response: Header: Content (Code=2.05) Content-Format: 110 Max-Age: 15 Payload: { "n": "coaps://dev1.example.com/temperature", "u": "Cel", "t": 1621452122, "v": 23.5 }¶

-The server hosting the topic-data may have to handle a potentially large number of publishers and subscribers at the same time.
+The server hosting the topic-data resource may have to handle a potentially large number of publishers and subscribers at the same time.
 This means it could become overwhelmed if it receives too many publications in a short period of time.¶

 In this situation, if a publisher is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response [RFC8516].
 As described in [RFC8516], the Max-Age option [RFC7252] in this response indicates the number of seconds after which the client may retry.
-The broker MAY also stop publishing messages from that publisher for the indicated time.¶
+The broker MAY also stop dispatching messages from that publisher for the indicated time.¶

 When a publisher receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.¶

-The architecture presented in this document inherits the security considerations from CoAP [RFC7252] and Observe [RFC7641], as well as from Web Linking [RFC8288], Link-Format [RFC6690], and the CoRE Resource Directory [RFC9176].¶
+The architecture presented in this document inherits the security considerations from CoAP [RFC7252] and Observe [RFC7641], as well as from Web Linking [RFC8288], CoRE Link Format [RFC6690], and the CoRE Resource Directory [RFC9176].¶

 Communications between each client and the broker are RECOMMENDED to be secured, e.g., by using OSCORE [RFC8613] or DTLS [RFC9147].
 Security considerations for the used secure communication protocols apply too.¶

-Access control of clients at the broker MAY be enforced for performing discovery operation, and SHOULD be enforced in a fine-grained fashion for operations related to the creation, update, and deletion of topic resources, as well as for operations on topic-data resources such as publication on and subscription to topics.
+Access control of clients at the broker MAY be enforced for performing discovery operations, and SHOULD be enforced in a fine-grained fashion for operations related to the creation, update, and deletion of topic resources, as well as for operations on topic-data resources such as publication on and subscription to topics.
 This prevents rogue clients to, among other things, repeatedly create topics at the broker or publish (large) contents, which may result in Denial of Service against the broker and the active subscribers.¶

 Building on [RFC9594], its application profile for publish-subscribe communication with CoAP [I-D.ietf-ace-pubsub-profile] provides a security model that can be used in the architecture presented in this document, in order to enable secure communication between the different parties as well as secure, authorized operations of publishers and subscribers that fulfill the requirements above.¶

-In particular, the application profile above relies on the ACE framework for Authentication and Authorization in Constrained Environments (ACE) [RFC9200] and defines a method to: authorize publishers and subscribers to perform operations at the broker, with fine-grained access control; authorize publishers and subscribers to obtain the keying material required to take part to a topic managed by the broker; protect published data end-to-end between its publisher and all the subscribers to the targeted topic, ensuring confidentiality, integrity, and source authentication of the published content end-to-end.
-That approach can be extended to enforce authorization and fine-grained access control for administrator clients that are intended to create, update, and delete topic-configurations at the broker.¶
+In particular, the application profile above relies on the ACE framework for Authentication and Authorization in Constrained Environments (ACE) [RFC9200] and defines a method to: authorize publishers and subscribers to perform operations at the broker, with fine-grained access control; authorize publishers and subscribers to obtain the keying material required to take part to a topic managed by the broker; protect published data end-to-end between a publisher and all the subscribers to the targeted topic, ensuring confidentiality, integrity, and source authentication of the published content end-to-end.
+That approach can be extended to enforce authorization and fine-grained access control for administrator clients that are intended to create, update, and delete topics at the broker.¶

 This document has the following actions for IANA.¶